 One of Colorado’s more ghostly scenes can be found along U.S. 350, between La Junta and Trinidad.
 Abandoned and forgotten, a string of five ghost towns follow sections of the old Santa Fe Trail in Colorado’s southeastern plains.

-Ghost Towns between Trinidad and La Junta, Colorado along the Santa Fe Trail Byway
+Ghost towns b/w Trinidad and La Junta, CO on the Santa Fe Trail

 As you make your way along this lonely strip of asphalt, what remains are only abandoned homes that still contain the belongings left behind of past residences, several schoolhouses, an old general store, and the brief signs marking each town’s whereabouts – Timpas, Delhi, Thatcher, Tyrone, and Model.
 Few called this area home, and now even fewer drive through this part of Colorado, making these post-apocalyptic ghost towns almost forgotten if it weren’t for the abandoned structures still clinging to the past.